 Shop Around in the Squares for Souvenirs

 Spend your last few hours in Colombia strolling through the squares and shopping for souvenirs.
-There are so many beautiful handmade goods in Colombia; from bags to hats and even coasters.
-Just be sure to negotiate your price as the vendors will often go high in the hopes that you’ll take the first offer.
+There are so many beautiful handmade goods in Colombia; from bags to hats and even straw coasters.
+Just be sure to negotiate your price as the vendors will often start high in the hopes that you’ll take the first offer.

 Grab one Last Colombian Coffee at Epoca

 Before heading to the airport, grab one last cup of Colombian coffee because let’s face it, a cup of Colombian coffee will never taste as good as it does when you’re in Colombia.

 Travel Guide Summary:

 - Watch the Sunset at Cafe del Mar

 - Spend a night on one of the islands (recommend the Hotel Playa Manglares)

 - Take a day trip to the Blue Apple Beach Club